-There is one more type of rule tables called "Rule Sequence" that is used mainly internally within templates.
-Rule Sequence can be considered as a multi-hit rule table with only one difference in the execution logic, conditions are not evaluated before execution of the actions.
+There is one more type of rules tables called "Rule Sequence" that is used mainly internally within templates.
+Rule Sequence can be considered as a multi-hit rules table with only one difference in the execution logic, conditions are not evaluated before execution of the actions.
 So, all rules will be executed in top-down order with possible rules overrides.
 Rule actions are permitted to affect the conditions of any rules that follow the action.
-The keyword "Rules" should be replaced with another keyword "RuleSequence".
+The keyword "Rules" should be replaced with another keyword "Rulesequence".
 Let's get back to our "swapX" example.
 The following multi-hit table will correctly solve this problem:

 Rules void swapX(App app)

-С А
+С Α

 app.x == oldValue app.x = newValue; app.x;

 int oldValue int newValue

-If x equals to Then make x to be
+If x equals to Then make x to be equal to

-ii x equais to equal to

 1 2

 2 1